rampal-punia/python-day-to-day/sets/copy_method.md

 ### Unpacking operator (*)

-Here's an example:
+This will create a new set new_set that contains the same elements as original_set.
+The unpacking operator (*) is used to pass the elements of the original_set to `{}`, which creates a new set with the same elements.

 ```python
 original_set = {1, 2, 3}
 new_set = {*original_set}
 ```

-This will create a new set new_set that contains the same elements as original_set.
-The unpacking operator (*) is used to pass the elements of the original_set as individual arguments to the set() function, which creates a new set with the same elements.

 All of these approaches will create a new set that is a copy of the original set, without modifying the original set.
-However, like the `copy()` method, they will create a shallow copy of the original set, so if the original set contains mutable objects, the new set and the original set will both reference the same objects.